pandas-dev/pandas/doc/source/10min.rst

    df1.dropna(how='any')

-Filling missing data
+Filling missing data.

 .. ipython:: python

    df1.fillna(value=5)

-To get the boolean mask where values are ``nan``
+To get the boolean mask where values are ``nan``.

 .. ipython:: python

-   pd.isnull(df1)
+   pd.isna(df1)

 Operations
 ----------

-See the :ref:`Basic section on Binary Ops <basics.binop>`
+See the :ref:`Basic section on Binary Ops <basics.binop>`.

 Stats
 ~~~~~

 Operations in general *exclude* missing data.

-Performing a descriptive statistic
+Performing a descriptive statistic:

 .. ipython:: python

    df.mean()

-Same operation on the other axis
+Same operation on the other axis:

 .. ipython:: python